NJ-CRC, EDA Announce the 1st NJ Cannabis Grant Money Winners

 “This is really a great day for the state of New Jersey,” Assemblyman Benjie E. Wimberly (LD-35) said.

-He explained he has traveled across the country and seen the positive impact of cannabis.
+He explained that he has traveled across the country and seen the positive impact of cannabis.

 “I want to make sure that … opportunities … are made available for the right folks,” Wimberly declared.